statiagov/gesmew/guides/content/developer/tutorials/extensions_tutorial.md

 ### Creating a View

-Now we have at least one product in our database that is on sale.
-Let's create a view to display these products.
+Now we have at least one establishment in our database that is on sale.
+Let's create a view to display these establishments.

 First, create the required views directory with the following command: